puppetlabs/puppet-docs/source/puppet/4.1/reference/services_master_webrick.markdown

 ## Controlling the Service

 The WEBrick Puppet master runs as a single Ruby process.
-You can manage it in one of two ways.
+You can manage it from the command line.

-### Use the `puppetmaster` Init Script

-The Puppet master packages for most platforms install an init script (usually called `puppetmaster`) that lets you manage the Puppet master as a service.
-You can usually do `sudo puppet resource service puppetmaster ensure=running` to start the service.
-(Use `ensure=stopped` to stop it.)

 ### Run `puppet master` on the Command Line